SimonStolz/ggmodel/README.md

 # ggvar
-A package for ggplot-based visualization of vector autoregression (VAR) models
+An R-package for ggplot-based visualization of vector autoregression (VAR) models

 ## Granger Causality